Help the Government of Canada organize its website!

 For each community there were three types of data used for the AHI : daily numbers of cause-specific deaths, air pollution concentrations, and potential confounders to the mortality-air pollution association.

-Daily numbers of cause-specific deaths
+3.1.1 Daily numbers of cause-specific deaths

-Air pollution concentrations
+3.1.2 Air pollution concentrations

-Potential confounders to the mortality-air pollution association
+3.1.3 Potential confounders to the mortality-air pollution association

 As for potential confounding variables to the exposure-mortality association, three factors were considered: time; temperature; and indicators for days of the week.
 Calendar time is included to control both temporal and seasonal variations.
 Daily temperature controls for the short-term effect of weather on daily mortality; and day of the week accounts for mortality that varies by day of the week.
 Specifically, to account for the weather effect, daily mean temperature data were obtained from the National Climate Data and Information Archive of Environment Canada.
 As for lifestyle factors such as smoking or cholesterol in the community, they do not vary meaningfully from day to day and thus can be ignored as confounders.

+Twenty Canadian communitiesFootnote were selected for O3.
+Eighteen communitiesFootnote were selected for PM2.5.
 Each community’s geographic boundaries were defined by the census division associated with the city.

-Yearly data for the years 1990 to 2008 were used for ozone and yearly data for the years 2000 to 2008 were used for PM2.5.
+Yearly data for the years 1990 to 2010 were used for O3 and yearly data for the years 2001 to 2010 were used for PM2.5.